lmarkely/enron_fraud/README.md

 Stage 1 will be performed with the help of stage 2.
 Stage 1 will determine the features that will be included for machine learning.
-Here, various data visualization techniques, including scatter plot matrix and dimensionality reduction (Principal Component Analysis & Linear Discriminant Analysis) will be used (stage 2).This visualization will help identify if there is any redundancy among the features due to correlation, as well as provide some estimation on how the data are distributed in high dimensional space.
+Here, various data visualization techniques, including scatter plot matrix and PCA will be used (stage 2).
+This visualization will help identify if there is any redundancy among the features due to correlation, as well as provide some estimation on how the data are distributed in high dimensional space.
 If there are correlations among the features, we may return to stage 1 to reselect the feature.